manhminno/Face-Recognition/README.md

 - Face recognition is a technology capable of matching a human face from a digital image or a video frame against a database of faces, typically employed to authenticate users through ID verification services, works by pinpointing and measuring facial features from a given image.
 - Recognize and manipulate faces with Python and its support libraries.
 The project uses MTCNN for detecting faces, then applies a simple alignment for each detected face and feeds those aligned faces into embeddings model (Facenet).
-Finally, a softmax classifier was put on top of embedded vectors for classification task.
+Finally, a softmax classifier and cosine similarity method was put on top of embedded vectors for classification task.

 <a name="requirement"/>